AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Sleep/USB

   - Looking at the power event log, the system has been darkwaking every 1~2 hours due to all kinds of reasons -> The solution is to pmset to Hibernatemode 0, proximitywake 0, tcpkeepalive 0 and apply AppleRTC kernel patch.
-  - The system will only wake via power button or by opening the lid, but not via external USB keyboard/mouse -> To wake via USB, USB Wake Support(only supported when AC adapter is plugged) option needs to be enabled and is to be done in alternative way as this option is not available in BIOS mode.
+  - The system will only wake via power button or by opening the lid, but not via external USB keyboard/mouse -> To wake via USB, USB Wake Support(only supported when AC adapter is plugged) option needs to be enabled and is to be done in alternative way as this option is not available in BIOS menu.
   - "Disk not ejected properly" pop-up notification with USB drive -> Enable USB Wake Support.
   - Bluetooth takes a while to reconnect upon waking -> Enable USB Wake Support.
   - bluetoothd process with high CPU usage on lid open wake -> Enable USB Wake Support.